Blog

 In addition to this, the DSWD, LGUs, and DOH are mandated by law to provide certain services to the victims.
 Particularly, Section 40 of R.A.
 9262 provides that the DSWD, and LGUs shall provide the victims temporary shelters, provide counseling, psycho-social services and/or, recovery, rehabilitation programs, and livelihood assistance.
 The DOH shall provide medical assistance to victims.

-Nineteen (19) years after the enactment of the law, cases of violence against women remain prevalent.
+Nearly two decades after the enactment of RA 9262, cases of violence against women remain a concern.
 In fact, under the 2022 Philippine National Demographic and Health Survey, it was reported that eighteen percent (18%) of women have experienced any form of physical, sexual, or emotional violence by their current or most recent husband/intimate partner.

 Two in five women (41%) aged 15-49 who have experienced physical or sexual violence have never sought help to end the violence or told anyone about the violence.4 It is evident that to date, most women who are victims of violence have never sought the help of anyone and this might partly be due to the fact that the services they can avail of to protect themselves are not readily available or inefficient.